 It is always a good idea to include your background story in the business plan.
 What have you done in the past?
 What does your work experience entail?
 Where did you graduate from?
 What made you come up with this idea?
 Just keep thinking all the ways that help you tell a story to investors that is interesting, pitch-able, and has the potential to retain attention span for long.
 Got one?

 Sometimes investors also check if you’ve had any prior experience of working in a start-up or having one of your own.
 Did you fail in it?
 What was the reason for the downfall?
 How willing are you to learn from your mistakes?

 Having a background story helps investors understand your passion better and that's what will encourage them to turn to page 2 of your presentation.

 Once the investor is convinced with your background story, this is the next thing that he/she will want to read from the presentation.
-Make sure the executive summary not only succinctly talks about your business idea but also highlights your skills at creativity and innovation.
+Make sure the executive summary not only succinctly talks about your business idea but also highlights your skills in creativity and innovation.
 Remember, if the first few lines fail to hold their attention, they won’t bother turning to another page.